cloudera/cloudera-partners/README.md

 **Promotional Agent RTO**
 - Takes customer reference(ID)
-- Queries the graph DB(AWS Neptune) to get the rewards  tier and the associated promotions. _As part of implementation the GraphDB engine calculates standard deviations from the average purchase amount and puts the customer into tiers: Diamond, Gold and Basic._
+- Queries the graph DB(Neo4j) to get the rewards  tier and the associated promotions. _As part of implementation the GraphDB engine calculates standard deviations from the average purchase amount and puts the customer into tiers: Diamond, Gold and Basic._

-**Survey Agent (NOT IMPLEMENTED)**
+**Order Issues Agent**
-- Triggers an email to ask the customer for a quick survey
+- Collects feedback from the customer about any Order Issues
-- This can leverage an agent to personalize a response, or it can be
+- Submits the feedback to a Neo4j Graph DB